4 Ingredient Guacamole Recipe

 Perfectly ripe avocado, fresh cilantro, freshly squeezed lime juice, and a bit of salt.
-That’s all you need to make the perfect four ingredient guacamole.
+That’s all you need to make the perfect 4-ingredient guacamole.

 Guacamole is hundreds of years old, so there isn’t one classic recipe at this point.
-At minimum, it needs avocado, salt, and cilantro.
-It may have an allium like garlic or onions, chile peppers, or even tomatoes.
-Diana Kennedy in the Art of Mexican Cooking actually says that guacamole shouldn’t have lime, because it upsets the balance of flavors.
-It does, however, slow your guacamole from browning.
+At minimum, guacamole has avocado, salt, and cilantro.
+It may have an allium like garlic or onions, chili peppers, or even tomatoes.
+Diana Kennedy in the Art of Mexican Cooking actually says that your guacamole shouldn’t have lime, because it upsets the balance of flavors.
+It does, however, slow your homemade guacamole from browning.

 Make with that last bit of information what you will.

-You may or may not know that cutting an avocado is a common way that people injure themselves with knives.
-Read more here about other hazards in the kitchen that may surprise you.
+Cutting an avocado is a common way people injure themselves with knives.
+(Read more here about other hazards in the kitchen that may surprise you.)

 First slice the avocado around the circumference of the fruit from top to bottom and back around (i.e. not the equator).
 Twist the two halves to separate them.